anwarraif/R_ExploratoryDataAnalysis/README.md

 # R_EDA_GlobalSuperStore
 EDA is Exploratory and Explanatory Data Analysis.
 I'm using Global Super Store from Kaggle.com .
 Superstores industry comprises of companies that operateby having large size spaces which store and supply large amounts of goods.
+I'm using The dataset from this link : https://www.kaggle.com/datasets/shekpaul/global-superstore

 The superstore industry is comprised of extensive stores that sell a typical product line of grocery items and merchandise products, such as food, games, pharmaceuticals, apparel, toys, furniture, technology, and appliances.